OUR VISION

 OUR ROLE

-In the course of its forty-year history, the MRC has more clearly defined its role and developed proficiency in serving its members in a host of ways.
-As opportunities for development emerges for recyclers at all levels, the MRC will work to solidify its programs and services and develop others anew.
+In the course of its over forty-year history, the MRC has more clearly defined its role and developed proficiency in serving its members in a host of ways.
+As opportunities for development emerge for recyclers at all levels, the MRC will work to solidify its programs and services and develop others anew.

 OUR PRINCIPLES